sdoering01/c-agario/README.md

 UDP-based protocol in the future, that contains mechanisms to handle dropped packets, retransmission, and package ordering.

+## Project Status

+This project is still in development.

+The server and GUI are already functional, the protocol is working, and players can join the game and move on the field.

+Currently I am working on implementing an AVL tree from scratch as a more efficient data structure to store and look up player information on the server and in the GUI.

+Some features that are missing include:

+- Spawning and eating foods
+- Eating different players
+- Leaderboard
+- Polishing

 ## Development

 Since this project uses OS-dependent low-level primitives and APIs, like